Book your Bach Flower Consultation now (£85 per session). Zoom or Face to face in Rochester

 Just as importantly, Dr Bach believed it essential that people themselves learned how to tune into their moods and treat themselves accordingly with the appropriate remedies.
 His brief was to help empower the individual to keep well and happy through self reliance.

 It is now my brief to continue his work by empowering you to be free of worry, uncertainty, aches and pains, and to live your life to the full.
-I offer private consultations from Basingstoke in North Hampshire and also offer skype consultations.
+I offer private consultations from Rochester and also offer Zoom consultations.

 Treatments for Plants